Do You Suffer from ADD or ADHD?

 As stated above, the symptoms of ADD can be different depending on the individual and what type of the disorder they have.
 Classic symptoms of the disorder include irritability, hyperactivity, an inability to focus, mood swings, poor organization skills, an inability to monitor time, apathy, not listening when being spoken to, forgetfulness, trouble sitting in one place for a sustained amount of time, and impulsivity.
 Those with ADD are often late to meetings or social gatherings and have no little or no ability to manage their time wisely.
 This can have a negative impact on schoolwork, careers, and personal relationships.

-Treatments for ADD
+Treatments for ADD in Miami

 It’s quite difficult to successfully self-medicate if you have ADD, though many people attempt this when they first suspect they have the disorder.
 Due to the many different types of ADD, a proper diagnosis must be made before treatment options can be discussed.
 In some cases, serotonin boosters may help while others benefit from a change in diet or increased exercise.
 However, if the symptoms are serious enough, prescription medication may be the best method of treatment for those with ADD.
 It may take a few different tries before the proper type of medication and dosage is determined and all prescription medications should be administered and monitored by a medical professional.

-Adderall for ADD
+Adderall for ADD in Miami

 ADD medications are still one of the top choices with specialists who treat this disorder in adults and Adderall is one of the most commonly prescribed.